 Libsyn is one of the first podcast hosting sites (est 2004.)
 It is most known for its simplistic interface, easy RSS link generation and customizable information for iTunes.
+Libsyn pioneered the system to host and publish podcasts and since then has grown to the largest leading podcast network with over 2.6 billion downloads in 2014.
+Libsyn hosts over 25,000 shows with 44 million monthly audience members.
+They provide everything your podcast needs, including publishing tools, media hosting and delivery, RSS for iTunes, a website, statistics, advertising programs, premium content, including Apps for Apple, Android & Windows devices.
 Monthly storage ranges between 50MB and 1500MB.

 PodBean is built for both podcast publishers and audiences, with the ability to browse and explore other hosted podcasts.
-It also offers Crowdfunding options for those looking to make some recurring revenue from listeners.
+They are a podcast solution for enterprise, large organizations, and radio stations.
+Their user-friendly interface allows you to upload, publish, manage and promote your podcasts with just a few clicks of your mouse.
+PodBean also offers Crowdfunding options for those looking to make some recurring revenue from listeners.
 Monthly storage ranges between 100MB and Unlimited with the option to host video as well.

 Buzzsprout is known for its fantastic customer support.
-It’s very easy to switch over to Buzzsprout if you’re with a different hosting company.
+Buzzsprout makes it easy for podcasters at every level to upload, share and track a show, without any technical training.
+It’s very easy to switch over to Buzzsprout if you are with a different hosting company.
 All you need to do is enter your existing feeds URL, and they’ll import your episodes for you.
 Upload monthly between 2 hours under their free plan, and 12 hours under all of their paid plans.

 Soundcloud introduced their podcast feature about a year ago.
 You can now generate an RSS feed for your podcast whereas before, Soundcloud was strictly an audio file host.
 The reach that Soundcloud has is pretty big as many musicians were already using the service before it added its podcast feature.
 Embed tools are offered that makes it easy to share your show on social media, blogs or other websites.
 Upload from 3 hours to unlimited per month.

 Podomatic makes it easy for anybody to be a podcaster.
-Just record your audio straight to the web and Podomatic will produce a feed that you can then use to subscribe your show to iTunes, etc. The huge community of podcasts hosted on podomatic make for a great platform if you’re looking to connect with other podcasters and grow your listenership.
-Storage ranges from 500MB under the free account to 5GB with the platinum account.
+Just record your audio straight to the web and Podomatic will produce a feed that you can then use to subscribe your show to iTunes, etc. The huge community of podcasts hosted on PodOmatic make for a great platform if you’re looking to connect with other podcasters and grow your listenership.
+Storage ranges from 500MB under the free account to Unlimited with the broadcaster account.

 A dominant force since its creation in 2006, BlogTalkRadio is the leader in live broadcasting because if its call-in feature.
 When it comes to monetization, you have the option of joining its RevEngine revenue sharing program, which shares 35% of the ad revenue from the advertising impressions generated by your listeners.
 If you’re new to the game, you can utilize the BlogTalkRadio Learning center, designed to break down the podcast startup process.
 Basic storage starts from 30 hours a month.
 The large plan allows for an unlimited amount of storage each month.